GiovanniTRA/MultimodalNeuralDatabases/README.md

 # Multimodal Neural Databases

-This repository contains the code of the paper "Multimodal Neural Databases".
+This repository contains the code of the paper "Multimodal Neural Databases", paper accepted at SIGIR2023.

 ## Download the dataset and checkpoints